Two lives were cut short when explosive packages arrived on their doorsteps in Austin, Texas.

 Draylen Mason was a talented student and bass player accepted into the selective Butler School of Music at the University of Texas at Austin, CNN affiliate KXAN reported.

-House, a 39-year-old African-American man, was killed after the first blast on March 2 on his front porch, according to police.
+House, a 39-year-old African-American man, was killed in the first blast on March 2 on his front porch, according to police.

-Another bombing early Monday killed Mason, 17, who is also African-American, and left his mother with injuries not considered life-threatening, police said.
+Another bombing on March 12 killed Mason, 17, also African-American, and injured his mother, police said.

 Anthony Stephan House